-Jemperli is in clinical trials for various solid tumor indications, including a Phase 3 trial in first-line ovarian cancer with top-line results expected in the second half of 2024.
+Jemperli is in clinical trials for various solid tumor indications, including a Phase 3 trial in first-line ovarian cancer with top-line results expected in the fourth quarter of 2024.

 In addition, under the collaboration, GSK is developing dostarlimab in combination with another development program from the GSK Agreement, including cobolimab, an anti-TIM-3 antibody.
-GSK is conducting a Phase 3 trial, COSTAR Lung, which is a randomized, open label 3-arm trial comparing cobolimab plus dostarlimab plus docetaxel to dostarlimab plus docetaxel alone in patients with advanced non-small-cell lung cancer ("NSCLC") who have progressed on prior anti-PD-(L)1 therapy and chemotherapy with top-line results expected in 2025.
+GSK is conducting a Phase 3 trial, COSTAR Lung, which is a randomized, open label 3-arm trial comparing cobolimab plus dostarlimab plus docetaxel to dostarlimab plus docetaxel alone in patients with advanced non-small-cell lung cancer ("NSCLC") who have progressed on prior anti-PD-(L)1 therapy and chemotherapy with top-line results expected in the first half of 2025.